mengyaozhu/scidraft/README.md

 # Hugo Theme SciDraft

-## A modern Hugo theme for scientific writing and research.
+## A modern Hugo theme for Sharing Thoughts and Academic Writing

 SciDraft is a Hugo theme designed for academic publications, research notes, technical explanations, and the sharing of evolving scientific thoughts.